 Ideally, warm leads already made a contact with your sales team or your marketing efforts and are familiar with your brand.
 So, closing a sale with a warm lead should come naturally for your sales team.

-Warm leads bring more conversion
+They bring more conversion

 Like we said above, warm leads are easier to convert into customers.
 Your business already established a connection with the lead.
 That is the key why the prospect will listen to your offer and accept it eventually.
 The warm lead actually wants to invest time to know your company and your product.
 On the flipside, a cold lead can close the conversation immediately.